utilbot/documentation/src/content/docs/commands/general/help.md

 /utilbot help
 ```

-:::info[Command Deprecated]
+:::caution[Command Deprecated]
-The Old help command is still available in v6 but we recommend using the new slash command.
+The old help command is still available but will be removed in the near future.
+Please use the new slash command.
 :::

 ```txt title="Old Command"